-Authors should provide two separate documents during submission: title page and blinded text.
+Authors should provide three separate documents during submission: title page, disclosure of interest form, and blinded text.

 Title page: This document provides the names and institutions of the authors as well as the corresponding author's contact information.
-Additional declarations such as contributions of each author, potential competing interests, acknowledgements of people, and funding should be provided in this document.
+Additional declarations such as contributions of each author, acknowledgements of people, and funding should be provided in this document.
 Title page should not contain any abbreviations.
 If the work is derived from a thesis or preliminary versions were previously presented in a scientific meeting, details should be included in this document.